espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 Dead Time
 ^^^^^^^^^

 In power electronics, the rectifier and inverter are commonly used.
 This requires the use of a rectifier bridge and an inverter bridge.
-Each bridge arm has two power electronic devices, such as MOSFET, IGBT, etc. The two MOSFETs on the same arm can't conduct at the same time, otherwise there will be a short circuit.
+Each bridge arm has two power electronic devices, such as MOSFET, IGBT, etc. The two MOSFETs on the same arm can not conduct at the same time, otherwise there will be a short circuit.
 The fact is that, although the PWM wave shows it is turning off the switch, the MOSFET still needs a small time window to make that happen.
 This requires an extra delay to be added to the existing PWM wave generated by setting `Generator Actions on Events <#generator-actions-on-events>`__.

-The dead time driver works like a *decorator*.
+The dead time driver works like a **decorator**.
 This is also reflected in the function parameters of :cpp:func:`mcpwm_generator_set_dead_time`, where it takes the primary generator handle (``in_generator``), and returns a new generator (``out_generator``) after applying the dead time.
 Please note, if the ``out_generator`` and ``in_generator`` are the same, it means we are adding the time delay to the PWM waveform in an "in-place" fashion.
-In turn, if the ``out_generator`` and ``in_generator`` are different, it means we're deriving a new PWM waveform from the existing ``in_generator``.
+In turn, if the ``out_generator`` and ``in_generator`` are different, it means we are deriving a new PWM waveform from the existing ``in_generator``.

 Dead time specific configuration is listed in the :cpp:type:`mcpwm_dead_time_config_t` structure: